Justin Gatlin

 Gatlin won the gold medal in the 100 meters at the 2004 Olympics.
 At the London 2012 Olympics, he ran a time of 9.79 seconds, earning a bronze medal.
 He won his third Olympic medal in the 100 meters in the 2016 Olympic 100-meter final, finishing with the silver.
 At 34, he became the oldest man to win an Olympic medal in a non-relay sprint event.
 At the age of 35, Gatlin won the gold medal in the 100 meters at the 2017 World Championships, 12 years after his first triumph in the event.
-At the 2019 World Championships, Gatlin won the silver medal in the 100m in a time of 9.89, making him the most decorated 100m sprinter in World Championship history, with a record of five individual 100m medals.
-Gatlin’s tally of eight global championship 100m medals (three Olympic and five World Championship) makes him the most decorated 100m sprinter of all time, a feat he accomplished at the 2019 World Athletics Championships in Doha.
+At the 2019 World Championships, Gatlin won the silver medal in the 100 m in a time of 9.89, making him the most decorated 100 m sprinter in World Championship history, with a record of five individual 100 m medals.
+Gatlin's tally of eight global championship 100 m medals (three Olympic and five World Championship) makes him the most decorated 100 m sprinter of all time, a feat he accomplished at the 2019 World Athletics Championships in Doha.

+He announced his retirement from the sport in 2022 on his 40th birthday.

 Early career

+High school and collegiate career

 Gatlin attended Woodham High School in Pensacola, Florida, where he competed as a hurdler.
 He was eventually noticed by University of Tennessee coaches Vince Anderson and Bill Webb, who awarded him a scholarship and trained him to become a sprinter rather than a hurdler.
-In 2001, in his freshman year at Tennessee, Gatlin won NCAA outdoor titles in both the 100 and 200 meters.
+In 2001, in his freshman year at Tennessee, Gatlin won NCAA outdoor titles in both the 100 meters (10.08 s) and 200 meters (20.11 s).

-First doping ban
+Amphetamines ban

 Not long after, Gatlin was banned from international competition for two years by the IAAF after testing positive for amphetamines.
 Gatlin appealed on the grounds that the positive test had been due to medication that he had been taking since his childhood, when he was diagnosed with attention deficit disorder.
 The appeal resulted in an early reinstatement by the IAAF.
 Gatlin was banned from international competition, but was still allowed to compete nationally as an NCAA athlete, and he went on to win 4 more NCAA titles; however, these do not count for records purposes on his international profile.

-In an unexpected move, Gatlin decided to turn professional after his sophomore season, foregoing his remaining 2 years of collegiate eligibility.
+In an unexpected move, Gatlin decided to turn professional after his sophomore season, foregoing his remaining two years of collegiate eligibility.
 He moved to Florida to begin training with new coach Trevor Graham.